JiawenZhu/devops-recipe-app-api/README.md

-# DevOps Deployment Automation with Terraform, AWS and Docker - Starter Code
+# DevOps Deployment Automation with Terraform, AWS and Docker

+This project contains a Django REST API that can be deployed to AWS using Terraform and GitHub Actions.

+## Deployment with GitHub Actions

+This project includes a GitHub Actions workflow for automated deployment to AWS.
+The workflow:

+1. Sets up the required AWS infrastructure using Terraform
+2. Builds and pushes Docker images to Amazon ECR
+3. Deploys the application to Amazon ECS Fargate
+4. Runs database migrations and collects static files

+For detailed information about the deployment process:
+- See [.github/README.md](.github/README.md) for GitHub Actions workflow details
+- See [infra/README.md](infra/README.md) for infrastructure documentation

+## Original Project

-This project contains the starter code for our course: [DevOps Deployment Automation with Terraform, AWS and Docker](https://londonapp.dev/c3).
+This project is based on the starter code for the course: [DevOps Deployment Automation with Terraform, AWS and Docker](https://londonapp.dev/c3).

-It contains the code you should have by the end of our [Build a Backend REST API with Python & Django REST Framework - Advanced](https://londonapp.dev/c2) course.
-We've created this snapshot, in-case we update the aforementioned course in the future.
+It contains the code from the [Build a Backend REST API with Python & Django REST Framework - Advanced](https://londonapp.dev/c2) course.

 ## Local Development